-Table 10-27 DASR Market, regular hours vs. adjusted fixed demand hours: January 2015 through June 2016
+Table 10-27 DASR Market, regular hours vs. adjusted fixed demand hours: January 2015 through September 2016

-The implementation of the conservative operations adjustment to the DASR requirement in 367 hours during 2015 significantly increased the cost of DASR as a result of increases in DASR MW cleared and corresponding increases in the DASR clearing prices (Table 10-28).
-The impact of conservative operations changes was more limited in the first six months of 2016 because conservative operations were invoked on only one day.
+The implementation of the conservative operations adjustment to the DASR requirement in 367 hours of 2015 and 522 hours of 2016 significantly increased the cost of DASR as a result of increases in DASR MW cleared and corresponding increases in the DASR clearing prices (Table 10-28).